BMO Capital Thinks Checkmate Pharmaceuticals' Stock is Going to Recover

 BMO Capital Thinks Checkmate Pharmaceuticals’ Stock is Going to Recover

-In a report released today, Do Kim from BMO Capital maintained a Buy rating on Checkmate Pharmaceuticals (CMPI), with a price target of $32.00.
-The company’s shares closed last Tuesday at $6.27, close to its 52-week low of $5.84.
+In a report released today, Do Kim from BMO Capital assigned a Buy rating to Checkmate Pharmaceuticals (CMPI), with a price target of $32.00.
+The company’s shares closed last Friday at $6.26, close to its 52-week low of $5.84.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Checkmate Pharmaceuticals with a $26.67 average price target, a 328.8% upside from current levels.
-In a report released yesterday, BTIG also maintained a Buy rating on the stock with a $29.00 price target.
+Checkmate Pharmaceuticals has an analyst consensus of Strong Buy, with a price target consensus of $26.67, a 305.3% upside from current levels.
+In a report issued on May 10, BTIG also maintained a Buy rating on the stock with a $29.00 price target.

 See today’s analyst top recommended stocks >>